-Native Youth and the Prophesy of Crazy Horse
+Native Youth and the Prophecy of Crazy Horse

 One of Thunder Valley’s programs focuses on workforce development by engaging young adults ages 18 through 26, many of whom dropped out of high school, in construction.
 They’re in charge of building a housing development with energy-efficient townhomes and rentals that could eventually serve as many as 900 people.
 But the 10-month program involves much more than a vocational-training course: Built into the model is an emphasis on social-emotional health and cultural revitalization, with activities such as trauma-sensitive yoga and equine therapy complementing the workforce-development projects.

+“We really try to arm them with not just construction skills, but [also] coping skills,” Andrew Iron Shell, Thunder Valley’s community-engagement coordinator, told me as he showed me around the construction site in the town of Porcupine one blustery morning.
+“Yeah, it’s nice we’re going to have a physical structure, but the process is way more powerful … That just gives people something to hang on to.
+There are not a lot of success stories that people here see every day.”
+Off in the distance sat several unfinished two-story houses, blue tarps blowing in and out of the holes that would soon become doors and windows.
+The slap of the sheets were met by the sounds of tractors and hammers; a few trainees were lifting wooden pillars into one of the homes.

 The workforce-development program has swelled in popularity over the years: For this class of participants, according to Iron Shell, it received more than 100 applications for its 15 spots.
 Perhaps that is in part because it’s a paying gig—participants get paid $6.25 an hour plus bonuses.
-But the demand can also be explained by one of the program’s core goals: to not only to give students job-training, but also to give them the confidence and financial savvy to become homeowners themselves.
+But the demand can also be explained by one of the program’s core goals: to not only give students job-training, but also to give them the confidence and financial savvy to become homeowners themselves.

 “They come in with a deer-in-the-headlights look because a lot of them—maybe it’s their first job or they grew up not seeing people get up and go to work—don’t really understand the work culture,” Iron Shell said, pointing out his favorite highlights as we toured the lot—the chicken coop, the greenhouse, the bright mural of two Lakota children surrounded by dragonflies.
 “My sales pitch to the community is that the young men and the young women building these houses could technically buy one of these houses.”